LetMeR00t/TA-thehive-cortex/docs/thehive_create_a_new_alert.md

 ### Create the alert action "TheHive - Create a new alert"
 Fill in form fields.
 If value is not provided, default will be provided if needed.
 Provide field names as they are in the results of the search: for example, you can usea field of your search results named "mytitle" to define alert title from results of the search.
 The search must return a field 'mytitle' of type string.
 You can mix static string and usage of field values of your search results.
+You can also specify a title/description by using fields results with $result.YOUR_FIELD$.
 For example, these strings are accepted :
 - This is my static title
-- This is a dynamic title with $myfield$
+- This is a dynamic title with $result.myfield$
 - $myfield$

 * Alert overall description